 A few of the most important words that come to mind when thinking of what’s critical to success in the mortgage contact management world are communication and accessibility.
-Loan originators can neither win business nor service their clients without the ability to communicate.
+Loan originators can neither win business nor service their clients without the ability to communicate relevant information in a timely manner.

 In the mortgage industry, responses are expected almost immediately, and that’s where accessibility comes into play too.
 We’re all wired, or, wireless, all the time, and so are our contacts.
 If you can’t respond when duty calls or reach out proactively to all of your mortgage contacts when the moment is right, you could lose that business to your competitors.